2cupscooked kidney beansor 15 ounce can, rinsed and drained

 1tablespoonred wine vinegar

-Turn Instant Pot to saute and let warm up for a couple of minutes.
-Add in the olive oil, onions, carrots, and celery to the Instant pot.
+Turn Instant Pot to saute, add oil and let it heat.
+Add the onions, carrots, and celery to the Instant pot.
 Let saute for 2-3 minutes, or until the onions begin to soften.

 Add in the garlic and oregano.
 Saute that for 1 minute.